Emotionally Focused Couple Therapy (EFCT) is an evidence-based model that brings healing to distressed relationships.

-Emotionally Focused Therapy (EFT) for Couples is an evidence-based model that brings healing to distressed relationships.
-This course will examine the theory and the practice of EFT, including the 3 stages and the 9 steps of EFT.
-The course will also provide a brief overview of attachment theory, systematic-experiential process, and their application in EFT.
-The focus will be on the skills and clinical practice of EFT.
-The format will include didactic teaching, videos, case studies, small group exercises, and experiential exercises.
+Examine the theory and the practice, including the three stages and the nine steps, of EFCT.
+Gain a brief overview of attachment theory, systematic-experiential process, and their application in EFCT.
+The focus will be on the skills and clinical practice of EFCT and the format will include didactic teaching, videos, case studies, small group activities, and experiential exercises.

-While this course may be used as an elective for the Certificate in Couple and Family Therapy Program, it does not lead to certification in Emotionally Focused Therapy, although it will prepare students for such an endeavor.
+While this course may be used as an elective for the Advanced Certificate in Couple and Family Therapy program, it does not lead to certification in Emotionally Focused Therapy; however, it will prepare you for such an endeavour.

-- Distinguish the theory and the application of EFT, including the 3 stages and the 9 steps;
+- Distinguish the theory and the application of EFCT, including the three stages and the nine steps

-- Demonstrate awareness of one’s own emotions experientially; and
+- Demonstrate awareness of your own emotions experientially

-- Critique how EFT may or may not fit within one’s own value and clinical application.
+- Critique how EFCT may or may not fit within your own value and clinical application

-- The Place of EFT in the Field of Couple Therapy
+- The Place of EFCT in the field of couple therapy

-- Basics of the EFT Model: Experiential and Systemic
+- Basics of the EFCT Model: Experiential and Systemic

 - Theory of Relationships: Adult Attachment Theory